Mukundi-Mbugi/Mukundi-Mbugi/README.md

 - 👋 Hi, I’m @Elijah Mbugi
 - 👀 I’m interested in creating simple designs with lasting impact.
 - 🌱 I’m currently learning fullstack software development at Moringa School.
+- 🌱 I am a geospatial engineer and GIS enthusiast.
 - 💞️ I’m looking to collaborate on building projects.
 - 📫 How to reach me ...mukundielijah@gmail.com